cristian-sima/Wisply/README.md

 ## Gettings started

 We tested Wisply and we ensure you that it works on two main operating systems: Microsoft Windows (10) and Ubuntu.
 We provide bellow the details of how to set up and install Wisply on your system.
+Until you can start Wisply you need to install the language, framework and the server for database.
+Please follow the next steps.

 ## Ubuntu

-Wisply comes with a special installer which helps you to quickly set up and run the application.
-Until we can run the installer there must be installed the language, framework and the server for database.
-Please follow the next steps.
+Wisply comes with special tools which help you to quickly set up and run the application.

 #### Golang